Introduction

 Customise package source

-Package sources should be customised, see separate article.
+Package sources should be customized, see separate article.

 Install packages & activate services

-Now update the package source with pkg update and then install the required packages with pkg install -y unifi8.
+Now update the package source with pkg update and then install the required packages with pkg install -y unifi9.

 Activate the service with service unifi enable so that it starts automatically when the jail is started.